mgeeky/SharpWebServer/README.md

         1 file(s) copied.
 ```

+## Known Issues

+- WebDAV change directory: `cd \\host@port\webdav` doesnt work at the moment.

+- Browsing WebDAV while `ntlm=true` does not returns file contents as of yet.

+- NTLM Authentication doesn't keep state, so whenever using WebDAV multiple PROPFIND queries get sent - each of these requests will have to be authenticated (extending time of service)

 ## Authors

 - NTLM hashes capture code & TCP Listener backbone borrowed from MDSec ActiveBreach Farmer project written by Dominic Chell (@domchell):